GEM-benchmark/NL-Augmenter/transformations/change_char_case/README.md

 ## What tasks does it intend to benefit?
 This perturbation would benefit all tasks which have a sentence/paragraph/document as input like text classification, text generation, etc.

+For example, when running RoBERTa on IMDB dataset

 ```
 python evaluate.py -t ChangeCharCase -task TEXT_CLASSIFICATION --model="aychang/roberta-base-imdb"
 ```

-The accuracy of a RoBERTa model (fine-tuned on IMDB) (model: "aychang/roberta-base-imdb") on a 10% subset of IMDB sentiment dataset with a 10% case changes = 95.74 The accuracy of the same model on the perturbed set = 88.26
+- The accuracy on a 10% subset of the IMDB sentiment dataset is 96.0
+- The accuracy of the same model on the perturbed set when changing 10% chars is 91.12
+- The accuracy of the same model on the perturbed set when changing 20% chars is 88.08

 ## What are the limitations of this transformation?